On reconstructing parts of quantum theory from two relates maximal conceptual variables: Discussion

 \section{Discussion}

-The derivation above was partly limited to accessible conceptual variables taking a finite number of values.
+Some of the results above were limited to accessible conceptual variables taking a finite number of values.
 But the notion of conceptual variables is much more general, and can thus be considered in more general settings.

 This notion of conceptual variables also has links to other interpretations of quantum theory.
 Take for instance the classical Bohm interpretation, constructed from particle trajectories plus a pilot wave.
 These constructions may be seen as conceptual variables, but at least the full trajectory must be inaccessible.
-Or consider the many worlds interpretation, where the different worlds must be considered as conceptual variables, but only one world is accessible at each point in time.
+Or consider the many worlds interpretation, where the variables associated with the different worlds must be considered as conceptual variables, but only one world is accessible at each point in time.

-The arguments developed here are based on focusing (choice of $a$) and symmetry.
+The arguments developed here are based on focusing (choice of maximally accessible conceptual variable) and symmetry.
 These concepts are not confined to the microscopic world.
-This is consistent with the fact that quantum theory has recently been applied to cognitive models and to certain social and economic models (see [3] and [16] and references there).
-In fact it has been claimed that the quantum structure is ubiquitous, see [17].
+This is consistent with the fact that quantum theory has recently been applied to cognitive models and to certain social and economic models (see [6] and [20] and references there).
+In fact it has been claimed that the quantum structure is ubiquitous, see [21].

-Further philosophical consequences of these results are discussed in Chapter 6 of [1].
-Chapter 1 of op. cit. has an informal approach to quantum mechanics that is very similar to the general arguments introduced more formally here.
+Further philosophical consequences of these results are discussed in Chapter 6 of [4].
+In general it is referred to [4] for further discussions.

+It is quite crucial that the proof of Theorem 1 as given here is correct.
+This theorem not only serves as a basis for the derivation of quantum theory as discussed in [4], it has also now been used in a discussion of the Bell theorem, the Bell experiment and a general assertion of our limitation as human beings when making decisions [10].
+I am currently working with using the same theorem as a point of departure for discussing when a given quantum state also has an ontologic interpretation and the more speculative question of whether \emph{all} quantum states can be said in some sense to have ontological interpretations.
+Note that in [4] and in the present paper, the initial interpretation of states is epistemological.

+One important background for this whole development has been that, in my opinion there was too little communication between researchers working with the foundation of quantum theory and researchers in the statistics society.
+My book has been an attempt to develop elements of a future common culture.

+What is culture?
+According to the author and philosopher Ralph D. Stacey it is a set of attitudes, opinions and convictions that a group of people share, about how one should act towards each other, how things should be evaluated and done, which questions that are important and answers that may be accepted.
+The most important elements in a culture are unconscious, and cannot be forced upon one from the outside.

+One hope now, is that versions of results like Theorem 1 above, will be background results which can function as a part of a common scientific culture covering both quantum physicists and statisticians.
+If this happens, I feel that it then also should be easier to arrive at some joint understanding of physical theories describing the microscopic world and theories describing the macroscopic world.